QinGuodong1287/FunctionSolveSystem/README.md

 Change language to \[[CN 汉语](README_CN.md)\]
 # Function Solve System

-> Features: Solve constant function, linear function, and quadratic function.
+> Features: Can solve constant function, linear function, and quadratic function.

 Welcome to Function Solve System!\
 This application can solve a constant function, a linear function, and a quadratic function.\